How to dropship

 Track your dropshipping finances with Xero

 Running a dropshipping business means managing multiple revenue streams, supplier payments, and tight profit margins.
-Without clear financial visibility, knowing which products and channels actually generate profit becomes challenging.
+Without clear financial visibility, you can't tell which products and channels actually generate profit.

 Xero's accounting software helps you: